Borderlands 3 – Third Times a Headshot? [PS Plus]

 A brawler, a communist, a spy, and a maniacal robot went into a bar….

-So while the story is nothing special, the new four characters we get to play as are probably one of the most unique sets of characters in 2019 in terms of gameplay.
+So while the story is nothing special, the new four characters we get to play are probably one of the most unique sets of characters in 2019 in terms of gameplay.
 We have Amara a Siren who summons giant fists and is mostly a brawler character who can deal loads of damage in close quarters.
-Moze a mercenary from the Vladolf corporation who is equipped with a walking mech, and with the right skills you can pretty much get infinite ammo.
-Zane Flynt, a hitman with the ability to use two action skills, his main skills are a shield, a drone and a digital copy of himself that can deal a lot of damage.
+Moze is a mercenary from the Vladolf corporation who is equipped with a walking mech, and with the right skills you can pretty much get infinite ammo.
+Zane Flynt is a hitman with the ability to use two action skills, his main skills are a shield, a drone and a digital copy of himself that can deal a lot of damage.
 Plus we have F4LK (voiced by Youtuber) a robot that can take over enemies, plus summon beasts to do his bidding.

 These characters do not fit into the typical archetypes, and all of them have different methods to master them.
 Another massive change compared to Borderlands 2, is that there are now three skills per character, and every skill tree for every character gives massively different perks and this also results in a different action skill being used.
 For instance, if you level up Moze on the Bottomless Mags skill tree, you will 99% times not run out of ammo.
 The final skill in that skill tree is ammo regeneration, plus there is also a skill tree that regenerates ammo based on critical shots.
 There’s also the Iron Bear (the walking Mech) that can be further customized based on what skills you have unlocked, it can either launch Nukes, or it can have giant bear fists punching enemies.

 Now with that said though while characters are one thing, the quality of loot is another part of a looter shooter.
-So after completing the lengthy campaign my experience was with this game, that legendary, and epic drops are barely given out, and even most boss fights just gave out rare items.
-In fact, my frustration grew as I seemed to get more out of the main game through the Casino, than boss fights.
+So after completing the lengthy campaign my experience was with this game, that legendary, and epic drops are barely given out, and even most boss fights just give out rare items.
+My frustration grew as I seemed to get more out of the main game through the Casino, than boss fights.
 Most of the weapons have an alternate firing mode, such as an electric taser, or a tracker ball that marks enemies which creates homing bullets, some guns can switch between two elemental damage modes, or either be a shotgun or an assault rifle.

 Shiny guns, and glitchy bombs

 The game looks great, especially in HDR even on the consoles.
 On Xbox One X it has two modes, performance which tries to run on a consistent 60FPS, and performance mode where it runs in 30FPS, but the image looks much sharper.
 The planets are also varied and are not just the usual desert planet variations with rocks, and caves.
 We got our swamp planet, a city planet, and a few other interesting sights.
-The maps feel much more vertical and has a lot of hidden depth to them.
+The maps feel much more vertical and have a lot of hidden depth to them.
 The textures are great both for weapons and the maps.

-The music is also great and provides a lot of variety for encounters, and for ambient design.
+The music is also great and provides a lot of variety for encounters and for ambient design.
 Enemies also now react more than a sandbag to shots compared to Borderlands 2, plus there are more varied responses to seeing the vault hunter.
 Explosions, machine gun fire, and other sound effects are superb.

 While the game looks great, there are a lot of weird performance issues with it.
 Split-screen on consoles is a total mess, and the latest update on Xbox one x will sometimes overheat the console.
 There is also the problem of just general sluggishness when a lot of explosions happen or a lot of enemies on screen.
 Performance mode is a bit off also, as the game runs better on Resolution mode, at least on the Xbox One X. Menus can also take a long time to load, and there can be certain situations where quests will bug out.
-In fact the most reliable method for me was to just play offline in solo, otherwise, the console at times switched off when playing online.
+In fact the most reliable method for me was to just play offline solo, otherwise, the console at times switched off when playing online.

 Borderlands 3 is sadly not perfect, and even inferior in some cases to its predecessor.
 However it is one of the best shooter experiences for a while, and the characters are fun to play.
 The loot side of it is a bit lukewarm, but the endgame opens it up.
 The maps are varied, and the enemies are fun to fight against, also the boss battles have multiple different phases, and can make any careless player sweat their pants off if they are not careful.
 However it is a bit too safe, and lacking in just innovation, or at least to not feel the same as Borderlands 2.